 tomatoes, other vegetables, Fresh eggs, gift shop,

-porta-potties, picnic area, picnic area (bring your own food),
+porta-potties, picnic area, picnic area you may bring your own food,

 face painting, petting zoo, farm animals, birthday parties,